stpaultim/key/README.md

 The Text Field and Textarea Field input plugins support the submission of keys that are Base64-encoded.

-Key inputs are CTools plugins, so new inputs can be defined easily.
+Key inputs are Plugin Manager plugins, so new inputs can be defined easily.

-## USING A KEY
+## Generating a Random Encryption Key

+An easy way to generate a random encryption key in a Unix environment is to enter the following command (changing the path and file name to suit your needs):

+`dd if=/dev/urandom bs=32 count=1 > /path/to/secret.key`

+This will create a binary file with a random 256-bit key.
+For a 128-bit key, change the 32 to 16 in the command.

+## Using a Key

 Creating a key will have no effect unless another module makes use of it.
 That integration would typically present itself to the end user in